Thebeleiver1/MarketPlace/README.md

 ---

-***User should be able to edit a book listing that is theirs***
+***User should be able to edit a product listing that is theirs***

-**Feature:** Edit Book Listing
+**Feature:** Edit Listing
 - As a User
-- I want to edit one of my book listings
+- I want to edit/ delete the products i have listed.
-- Because I want to improve the accuracy of my book listing
+- I should be able to change price and description if i want.

-**Scenario:** User edits book listing
+**Scenario:** User edits product listing
 - Given I'm a logged in User
-- When I go to the edit page for a book listing that is mine
+- When I go to the edit page
-- And I change the text in the text fields and/or upload a new book image
+- And I change the text in the text fields and/or upload a new image
-- And I click "Update book"
+- And I click "Update"
-- Then I should see the detailed view page for that book
+- Then I should see the detailed view page for that products
 - And the details should be updated

 ---

-***User should not be able to edit a book listing that is not theirs***
+***User should not be able to edit a product listing that is not theirs***

-**Feature:** Unable to edit other user's book listing
+**Feature:** Unable to edit other user's product listing
 - As a User
-- I want nobody other than me to be able to edit my book listings
+- I want nobody other than me to be able to edit my product listings
-- Because I want to have control over my book listings
+- Because I want to have control over my product listings

-**Scenario:** User attempts to edit another user's book listing
+**Scenario:** User attempts to edit another user's product listing
 - Given I'm a logged in User
-- When I go to the edit book page for another user's book listing
+- When I go to the edit product page for another user's product listing
-- Then I am redirected back to the detailed view page for that book listing
+- Then I am redirected back to the detailed view page for that product listing

 ---

-***User should be able to delete a book listing that is theirs***
+***User should be able to delete a product listing that is theirs***

-**Feature:** Delete Book Listing
+**Feature:** Delete product Listing
 - As a User
-- I want to delete one of my book listings
+- I want to delete one of my product listings
 - Because I have decided not to sell it

-**Scenario:** User deletes book listing
+**Scenario:** User deletes product listing
 - Given I'm a logged in User
-- When I go to the edit page for a book listing that is mine
+- When I go to the edit page for a product listing that is mine
-- And I click 'delete book'
+- And I click 'delete product'
-- Then the book listing should be deleted from the database
+- Then the product listing should be deleted from the database

 ---